kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/client-library-generator.md

 ## The API Schema

-The updated version of the API description can be retrieved at the following URL: http://www.kaltura.com/api_v3/api_schema.php
+The updated version of the API description can be retrieved [here](http://www.kaltura.com/api_v3/api_schema.php)

 By parsing the schema.xml file,  it is possible to construct the complete structure of the objects in the system.
 A generic template to parse the schema file was created to ease the process of creating new parsers.
 The TemplateClientGenerator is a basic template for creating a custom client library generator, by providing the following: